Javascript is not enabled.

 Try This Today

-• Find a new recipe for a baked good that you want to create, like muffins or banana bread, and give it a whirl.
+• Find a new recipe for a baked good that you want to create, such as muffins or banana bread, and give it a whirl.

 • Invite some friends or neighbors to come by and sample your latest culinary creation.

 • Swap recipes with friends.
-Find other baking fans and ask them for their favorite recipes.
-Give them yours.
+Find other baking fans and ask them for their favorite recipes and give them yours.

 Why